 In 2008, Rob Fornasiere received an award naming him the ABCA Assistant Coach of the Year.
-This award was a well-deserved recognition for a coach who has patrolled the third base coaching box for 31 years as an integral part of the Golden Gopher program for 29 years.
-However, more than anything it confirmed what everyone in the community and around the program already knew it terms of Fornasiere's value to the continued success of the Minnesota baseball program.
+This award was a well-deserved recognition for a coach who has patrolled the third base coaching box for 31 years as an integral part of the Golden Gopher program.
+However, more than anything it confirmed what everyone in the community and around the program already knew in terms of Fornasiere's value to the continued success of the Minnesota baseball program.

 Fornasiere has been an integral part of the Golden Gopher staff since coming on board in September 1985.
 In the fall of 1992, Fornasiere was named assistant head coach.